DavidEsdrs/image-processing/README.md

 # Image processing

 This project is intended to offer a set of basic features on image processing.
-At this moment, it just take all the images on the images folder and perform the effects needed
+It is a tool for image processing.

 ## Features 🌟